microsoft/pxt/docs/blog/arcade/tilecode.md

 ![When-Do Rule](/static/blog/arcade/tilecode/editPlayMap.JPG)

 The rule above fires when the user presses the right-dpad button, a player sprite is on the tile map, and there is grass on the tile to the right of the player.
-This sends the player sprite a move-right command.

-From this rule example we see how TileCode encourages the user to explore the relationship between the data on the map and how the rules fire based on the patterns present in this map.
+When these conditions hold, the rule sends the player sprite a move-right command.
+From this example we see how TileCode encourages the user to explore the relationships between the tile map and how the rules fire based on the patterns present on the map.
 In the rule coding screen (shown above), the user can play the game, return to the coding screen to change the rule, and see its effect on game play.
-She can also visit the tile map editor and make changes to enable or disable the firing of a rule.
-(Many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
-In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching against the tile map is the main focus).
+She can also visit the tile map editor and make changes to the map to enable/disable the firing of a rule.

 ### Opportunities for Creativity and Personal Expression